sukebenet/dreamtime-website/docs/support/faq.md

 ---

-### Will there be a version for Android/iOS?

-Yes, but not in the form of a native application.

-The [minimum requirements](/docs/installation#requirements) are very high even for a PC, running DreamPower/DeepNude natively on a mobile device could cause it to stop responding completely.

-The alternative is to create a version that can be run from a web browser, a cloud version that uses servers for photo processing, however using this service will not be free.
-We will try to make this version as cheap as possible and with all possible payment methods.
+### Android/iOS support?

+DreamTime has very high hardware requirements so a native mobile application will not be possible.

+However for **DreamTime v2** we plan to offer the ability to use the power of your PC from any device with a web browser or to purchase real money credits to nude photos using the same interface.

-🌟 Meanwhile, we recommend using the versions in [Google Colab](/docs/installation#releases) that will allow you to use DreamPower from a mobile device or a PC that does not meet the minimum requirements.
+🌟 Meanwhile, we recommend using the versions in [Google Colab](/docs/guide/google-colab).

 ---

+### Mac M1 support?

+Short answer: It is not in our hands, but it may arrive in the next months.

+DreamTime depends on Github Actions to prepare and compile the code for different platforms, support for Mac M1 and others is totally up to them.

+---

+### 32-bit support?

+The previous answer applies here.
+However, 32-bit operating systems are becoming obsolete so support for it is highly unlikely.

+---

 ### How can I increase the resolution of the photos?

-- **Use the `Overlay` scale method:** This option is found in the global or photo settings, this scaling method allows to perform the nudification without changing the original resolution of the photo.
+- **Use the `Overlay` scale method:** This method allows you to nudify an area of the photo and keep the rest in their original size.
+- **Use Waifu2X:** The most recent versions of DreamTime include support for Waifu2X and perform super-scaling by activating a checkbox.
 - **Use a scale algorithm:** There are other AIs capable of photo super-scaling and noise reduction.
 For example:
   - [waifu2x](http://waifu2x.udp.jp/)
   - [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe/releases)